samshapley/OrchestrAI/README.md

   return output
 ```

-2. If this module requires a call to OpenAI, design and load the appropriate system prompt for your module from `system_prompts/`.
+2. If this module requires a call to OpenAI, design the appropriate system prompt for your module from `system_prompts/`.

 3. Interact with the model via the `AI` class to generate a response.